IBM/create-and-deploy-memcached-operator-using-go/INTERMEDIATE_TUTORIAL.md

 ### Understanding objects in Go

-The object you pass into the `Get` function has to implement the [Object interface](https://pkg.go.dev/sigs.k8s.io/controller-runtime@v0.7.0/pkg/client#Object) which means that it needs to embed both [runtime.Object](https://pkg.go.dev/k8s.io/apimachinery/pkg/runtime#Object), and [metav1.Object](https://pkg.go.dev/k8s.io/apimachinery/pkg/apis/meta/v1#Object).
+An object passed into the `Get` function must implement the [Object interface](https://pkg.go.dev/sigs.k8s.io/controller-runtime@v0.7.0/pkg/client#Object), which means that it needs to embed both [runtime.Object](https://pkg.go.dev/k8s.io/apimachinery/pkg/runtime#Object), and [metav1.Object](https://pkg.go.dev/k8s.io/apimachinery/pkg/apis/meta/v1#Object).
 This object is written via YAML and then created via `Kubectl create`.
 As such, the object is treated like a Kubernetes-native object.

-In the later parts of the code, we passed in a different type of resource (a Deployment) to the `Get` function.
-Because the `Get` function accepts any Kubernetes object that implements the Object interface, it doesn't matter if our object is a custom resource (Memcached) or a native Kubernetes resource like a [`Deployment`](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
+In the later parts of the code listing above<!--EM: Should we show the snippet here in context?-->, we passed in a different type of resource (a Deployment) to the `Get` function.
+Because the `Get` function accepts any Kubernetes object that implements the object interface, it doesn't matter if our object is a custom resource (Memcached) or a native Kubernetes resource like a [`Deployment`](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).

-The Reconcile function gives you two things:
+The Reconcile function produces two things:

 * the context (`ctx`)
 * the request (`req`).

-The request parameter includes the information needed to reconcile a Kubernetes object.
+The `request` parameter includes the information needed to reconcile a Kubernetes object.
 In this code example, that is the `memcached` object.
 More specifically, the `req` struct contains the `NamespacedName` field which is the name and the namespace of the object to reconcile.
-This `NamespacedName` is what we pass in to the `Get` function.
+This `NamespacedName` is what gets passed into the `Get` function.

-If the resource doesn't exist, you receive an error.
+If the resource doesn't exist, you receive an error like the following.

 ```go
 err := r.Get(ctx, req.NamespacedName, memcached)